 These plants are extremely adaptable to a variety of soil conditions.
 Because this plant is disease-resistant, it requires no harmful pesticides.
 The caffeine in the plant acts as a shield against these tough conditions!
 And this means that you and your family don't have to worry about ingesting harmful chemicals while you enjoy a nice cup of tea!

 This tea plant has the ability to turn into a tree if left unattended, so if your intentions are to harvest it for tea, prune it regularly to keep it small.

 Tea has long been a popular drink.
 In fact, worldwide, tea is far more popular than coffee.
 The Camellia Sinensis plant is at the epicenter of tea commerce, as it is a favorite of many tea growers worldwide.
-This evergreen plant's young leaves can be processed to yield the ever popular beverage.
-Creating a special area in your garden or landscape will certainly give a brand new meaning to the term "Tea Time."
+This evergreen plant's young leaves can be processed to yield the ever-popular beverage.
+Creating a special area in your garden or landscape will certainly give a brand new meaning to the term 'Tea Time.'

 Customer Reviews & Photos

-Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
+Estimated Shipping Time: Most orders ship within 1-2 days.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Order Total||Shipping Charges|